KevinRiady/Toronto-Housing-Prices-Analysis/README.md

 **Key Learning Opportunities**
 - sklearn API design principles of Consistency (Estimators, Transformers, Predictors) and Inspection (Non-profileration of classes, composition and sensible defaults).

+**Performance enhancements to be implemented**
+- Speed:
+    - Modify import statements for quicker imports
+    - Make read_excel faster
+    - ❗ Modify slow *for* loops with their corresponding list comprehension version
+- Memory:
+    - Reduce the number of dataframe copies

+**Enhancing Data Visualization Results**
+- *Final price by property type* boxplot -> remove outliers from view for a more effective visualization.